Utopia/Dystopia

 The Answer: By Our Own Free Will

-So a forced utopia is possible.
-We’ve seen it in real life as well in regimes such as communism, but such a forced condition necessarily creates a dystopia; exactly the opposite of what we were seeking to do.
+So a forced “utopia” is possible.
+We’ve seen it in real life as well in regimes such as communism, but such a forced condition necessarily creates a dystopia; exactly the opposite of what we were seeking.
 And we can see this in many a science fiction example.

-We’ve learned that a utopia cannot last, and if it does, it’s only because it’s really a dystopia (our examples).
+We’ve learned that a utopia cannot last, and if it does, it’s only because it’s really a dystopia.
 If the creation of a perfect society necessitates a forced fundamental sacrifice, then it’s not perfect.
 The ingredients preclude the thing itself.
 Either we end up like the Eloi, or we are not free in some important, fundamental way.
+We are not human.

-The only answer seems to be that a utopia must occur by the free will of the people, otherwise it is doomed to failure simply because nobody really likes being told what to do (there goes that human factor again).
+The only answer seems to be that a utopia must occur by the free will of the people, otherwise it is doomed to failure, simply because nobody likes being told what to do.

 Final Questions

-Just as a last aside, I really enjoy the idea that human beings need work and things to do in order to maintain our intellect and reason (the Time Traveller’s hypothesis).
-I don’t think Wells was wrong when he wrote in The Time Machine that our reward for dealing with problems, danger, and conundrums is our mental versatility and reasoning, etc. (I keep coming back to Marx’s ideas about man and his relationship to work.
-It really deserves a post, but I don’t want to stray too much away from my sci-fi theme.)
+Just as a last aside, I really enjoy the idea that human beings need to work and do things in order to maintain our intellect and reason.
+I don’t think Wells was wrong when he wrote in The Time Machine that our reward for dealing with problems, danger, and conundrums is our mental versatility and reasoning.

-Anyways, these ideas bring up many interesting questions:
+Anyways, these ideas bring up many more interesting questions:

 - Is an unforced utopia possible?